- Fairdata Services in General

 The data and information stored in the services is stored in Finland.
 Research funders such as the Academy of Finland recommend and instruct the use of Fairdata services.
 The Fairdata services are provided by the Ministry of Education and Culture and produced by CSC – IT Center for Science Ltd.

 Read more about the benefits of the Fairdata services.

-The renewed IDA, Metax and Etsin were deployed 2018.
-Qvain is available for users starting from the 1st of July 2019.
-Qvain Light will be available in August 2019.
+All of the service components are available for end-users.
+The renewed IDA, Metax and Etsin were deployed 2018, Qvain in July 2019 and Qvain Light in August 2019.
 Advanced users can use also Metax end user API to create dataset descriptions.

 The services are available to researchers in all higher education institutions and state research institutes in Finland.
 The services are offered free of charge for their users and they’re dedicated for research purposes.
 Read more about the use policies (in Finnish).